Updated June 8, 2024

 • Drop in credit score

 A collection account is a derogatory item.
-It does not matter if it's inaccurate or if you truly own the debt.
-It's crucial to address it immediately so you can avoid the negative effects of unpaid debt.
+It doesn't matter if it's inaccurate or if you truly own the debt.
+It's crucial to address it immediately so you can avoid the impact of unpaid debt.

 The newer the account is, the more likely you will experience a sudden drop in your credit score.
 Over time, the severity of the collection account lessens, but you will still have unpaid debt.